BradBissell/pr-merge-celebration/README.md

 # PR Merge Celebration Bot

-A fun GitHub Action that celebrates merged pull requests by posting celebratory messages to Slack!
-This bot checks your repositories daily and sends a fun summary of all PRs merged in the past 24 hours.
+A GitHub Action that celebrates merged pull requests by posting celebratory messages to Slack.
+Pair it with a github cron workflow (example included) to regularly celebrate your colleagues' work by checking your repositories daily and sending a  summary of all PRs merged in the past given window (defaults to 1 day).

 ## Features